 The Compensation Committee administers our executive incentive compensation programs and determines annual salary levels and incentive compensation awards for our executive officers.
 The Board has determined that all Compensation Committee members meet the heightened independence standards under NYSE and SEC rules applicable to compensation committees.
 The Compensation Committee also, at the direction of the Board, periodically reviews and determines the form and amounts of director compensation.
 The Compensation Committee may delegate its duties and responsibilities to a sub-committee of the Committee and has the authority to retain its own compensation consultants.
-Additional information regarding the Compensation and determination of executive compensation is set forth below in this Proxy Statement under "Compensation Discussion and Analysis."
+Additional information regarding the Compensation Committee's processes and procedures for the consideration and determination of executive compensation is set forth below in this Proxy Statement under "Compensation Discussion and Analysis."